MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ### Order of precedence - how conflicting settings are resolved

-You can use the Microsoft 365 compliance center to configure the following label policy settings:
+You can use the Microsoft Purview compliance portal to configure the following label policy settings:

 - **Apply this label by default to documents and emails**